Configurational density of states of finite classical systems: Concluding remarks

 \section{Concluding remarks}

-We have presented the inversion formula \eqref{eq:formal_solution}, giving the configurational density of states in terms of the total density of states.
-This exact expression may provide some insights on the features of first-order phase transitions in finite systems.
+We have presented the inversion formula \eqref{eq:formal_solution}, that gives the configurational density of states (CDOS) in terms of the total density of states (DOS).
+This result clearly shows that the CDOS is unique for a given total DOS, while also providing an explicit, exact expression by means of which the CDOS can be computed for finite systems and in the thermodynamic limit.
+This exact expression may provide some insights on the features of first-order phase transitions in finite systems, as well as enabling the computation of thermodynamic properties of complex systems where one only has access to the DOS.